centrosh/trdpSimulator/docs/design.md

   timing, and QoS metadata.
 - `PdSubscription` encodes filtering, sampling rate, and supervision parameters.

+Current implementation status:
+- `ProcessDataMessage` and `MessageDataMessage` structs expose label, COM ID, dataset ID, and payload buffers to the wrapper.
+- A loopback `StackAdapter` is provided so unit tests and the CLI can exercise PD publish/receive and MD send/receive flows while the TCNopen TRDP C API is integrated.
+- `MessageDataAck` surfaces acknowledgement status (delivered, timeout, failed) to the simulation engine so scenarios can react to send outcomes.

 Error handling strategy:
 - Wrap TRDP error codes in typed exceptions (e.g., `TrdpError`).